localmed/flowp/doc/index.rst

         def it_pass_process(self):
             ...

-Unfortunally behaviors with identical names will collide even if they have different contexts in when decorator.
+Unfortunally test methods with identical names will collide even if they have different contexts in when decorator.
 For now there is no solution for this, they just need different names.